SylviaOne/Repo-hub/README.md

-## Why is there always a gate around cemeteries?
-Because people are always dying to get in.
+## I accidentally drank a bottle of invisible ink.
+Now I’m in hospital, waiting to be seen.